Richard Foltz, University of Florida

 Quadir, Tarik M. Traditional Islamic Environmentalism: The Vision of Seyyed Hossein Nasr.
 Lanham, MD: University Press of America, 2013.

 Rafiq, M., and Mohammad Ajmal.
 “Islam and the Present Ecological Crisis.”
-In World Religions and the Environment, ed.
-O. P. Dwivedi, 119–37.
+In World Religions and the Environment, edited by O. P. Dwivedi, 119–37.
 New Delhi: Gilanjal Publishing House, 1989.

 Rahman, M. K. “Environmental Awareness in Islam.”
 MAAS Journal of Islamic Science 2, no. 1 (1986): 99–106.